 Tursunjan Imin, “A Case Study of the old Uyghur names in Dunhuang Tibetan Manuscript P.T.
 1283”

 Dunhuang manuscript P.T.
 1283 is one of the most important and unique cases among the old Uyghur manuscripts, which had been written in Tibetan script.
 P.T.
 1283 contains textual contents on both its recto and verso.
 On its recto, there is a Buddhist text written in Chinese, and its verso contains two textual units in Tibetan.
 In fact, the second textual unit has been known as ‘Report on Kings Remaining in the North’ in English and ‘byang phyogs na rgyal po du bzhugs pa’i rabs kyi yi ge’o’ in Tibetan.
-Previous researches have believed this text was being translated or excerpted from old Uyghur.
-In this paper, I am trying to analysis the old Uyghur names in this Tibetan text, in order to provide evidence that this text was originally translated from an old Uyghur text; secondly, I am also aiming to explain the tribal names which had been mentioned in the Tibetan text, to explain the relations in between the Dunhuang region and its neighbours in medieval times.
-Overall, by analysing the old Uyghur names, it proves that the transmission of the Dunhuang manuscripts may have based on the transforming of the scripts and languages.
+Previous researchers have believed this text was being translated or excerpted from old Uyghur.
+In this paper, I am trying to analyse the old Uyghur names in this Tibetan text, in order to provide evidence that this text was originally translated from an old Uyghur text; secondly, I am also aiming to explain the tribal names which had been mentioned in the Tibetan text, to explain the relations in between the Dunhuang region and its neighbours in medieval times.
+Overall, by analysing the old Uyghur names, it proves that the transmission of the Dunhuang manuscripts may have been based on the transformation of the scripts and languages.

 Event Timeslots (1)